burningion/katacoda-tracing-datadog/modern-observability-in-practice/step2.md

 ```
 $ export DD_API_KEY=<YOUR_API_KEY>
-$ POSTGRES_USER=postgres POSTGRES_PASSWORD=postgres docker-compose up
+$ POSTGRES_USER=postgres POSTGRES_PASSWORD=postgres docker-compose -f docker-compose-broken-instrumented.yml up
 ```

 And with that, we should start to see info coming in to Datadog.
+Next, we'll ned to add the Datadog APM library to our application level languages, and set enviornment variables to correctly configure our application.